-26 Elizabeth J D'Amico et al., "Understanding Rates of Marijuana Use and Consequences among Adolescents in a Changing Legal Landscape," Current Addiction Reports 4, no. 4 (2017): 343-49, https://doi.org/10.1007/s40429-017-0170-y.
+25 Elizabeth J D'Amico et al., "Understanding Rates of Marijuana Use and Consequences among Adolescents in a Changing Legal Landscape," Current Addiction Reports 4, no. 4 (2017): 343-49.

-marijuana still presents serious scientific, legal, and ethical problems.27 Even though numerous authors have demonstrated the marijuana benefits in the health sector, medical marijuana usage is still prohibited in many jurisdictions.
-This is due to a variety of potential issues, including illicit substance use among adolescents, marijuana reliance and problematic use in the overall population, illegal supply by criminal organizations, and recreational marijuana legalization regulations.28
+marijuana still presents serious scientific, legal, and ethical problems.26 Despite the fact that numerous authors have demonstrated the marijuana benefits in health sector, medical marijuana usage is still prohibited in many jurisdictions.
+This is due to a variety of potential issues, including illicit substance use among adolescent, marijuana reliance and problematic use in the overall population, illegal supply by criminal organizations, and recreational marijuana legalization regulations.27 b.

-3.2.
 The Regulation of Marijuana Possession and Utilization within Indonesian Laws

 Indonesia ratified two narcotics and psychotropics treaties following its independence: the 1961 Single Convention on Narcotic Drugs and the 1971 Convention on Psychotropic Substances.
 The Single Convention was approved by Law No. 8 of 1976 concerning the Ratification of the Single Convention on Narcotics Drugs 1961, including the Amending Protocol.
-Indonesia was one of the treaty's initial 73 signatories.29 Meanwhile, the 1971 Convention was ratified by Law No.8 of 1996 concerning the Ratification of the 1971 Convention on Psychotropic Substances.
-The ratification and adoption of both conventions into Indonesia's Narcotics Law may serve as the foundation for legal politics in dealing with narcotics concerns.
+Indonesia was one of the treaty's initial 73 signatories.28 Meanwhile, the 1971 Convention was ratified by Law No.8 of 1996 concerning the Ratification of the 1971 Convention on Psychotropic Substances.
+The ratification and adoption of both Convention into the Indonesia's Narcotics Law may serve as the foundation for legal politics in dealing with narcotics concerns.

-Law No. 35 of 2009 (shortened as the Narcotics Law) outlines the current legal stance on drugs.
+The current legal stance on drugs is set forth in Law No. 35 of 2009 (shortened as the Narcotics Law).
 This narcotics statute has been revised three times.
 The first is Narcotics Law No. 9 of 1976.
 It was later revised by Narcotics Law No. 22 of 1997.
 It was most recently revised by Narcotics Law No. 35 of 2009.
 Narcotics are classified into three types based on their level of hazard and addictive potential.
 Narcotics group I are the deadliest and have a strong addictive potential.
-Marijuana, heroin, cocaine, shabu-shabu, morphine, and opium are examples of narcotics in this category.
-Narcotics group II, such as pethidine, benzethidine, and betamethidol, exhibit significant addiction yet are beneficial for therapy.
+Marijuana, heroine, cocaine, shabu-shabu, morphine, and opium are examples of narcotics in this category.
+Narcotics group II such as pethidine, benzethidine, and betamethidol, exhibit significant addiction yet are beneficial for therapy.
 Meanwhile, codeine and its derivatives are examples of narcotics group III, which have a low addictive potential but are beneficial for therapy.

 Marijuana usage is restricted in Indonesia under this law.
 It is included on the list of narcotics group I in Narcotics Law, as modified.
-According to the most recent Narcotics Law list, the use of all genera of marijuana and all parts of the plant, including its derivatives (seeds, fruit, straw, and processed marijuana plants or portions of the marijuana plant) as therapy in health services is
+According to the most recent Narcotics Law list, the use of all genus of marijuana and all parts of the plant, including its derivatives (seeds, fruit, straw, and processed marijuana plants or portions of the marijuana plant) as therapy in health services is prohibited because they are classified as narcotics group I. This categorization is based on the 1961 United Nations Single Convention on Narcotic Drugs, which classifies marijuana among other psychoactive chemicals such as cocaine, heroin, and methamphetamine.29

-27 Larissa Hines et al., "Medical Marijuana for Minors May Be Considered Child Abuse," Pediatrics 142, no. 4 (2018), https://doi.org/10.1542/peds.2017-4310.

-28 Ashley C Bradford and W David Bradford, "Medical Marijuana Laws May Be Associated with a Decline in the Number of Prescriptions for Medicaid Enrollees," Health Affairs 36, no. 5 (2017): 945-51, https://doi.org/10.1377/hlthaff.2016.1135.
+26 Larissa Hines et al., "Medical Marijuana for Minors May Be Considered Child Abuse," Pediatrics 142, no. 4 (2018).
+27 Ashley C Bradford and W David Bradford, "Medical Marijuana Laws May Be Associated with a Decline in the Number of Prescriptions for Medicaid Enrollees," Health Affairs 36, no. 5 (2017): 945-51.

-29 David Bewley-Taylor and Martin Jelsma, "Fifty Years of the 1961 Single Convention on Narcotic Drugs: A Reinterpretation," Series on Legislative Reform of Drug Policies 12 (2011): 1-20.
+28 David Bewley-Taylor and Martin Jelsma, "Fifty Years of the 1961 Single Convention on Narcotic Drugs: A Reinterpretation," Series on Legislative Reform of Drug Policies 12 (2011): 1-20.